Turn your memory stick into a bootable USB

-Whether to work on a computer that doesn't have a default operating system installed, to flash the BIOS or to run a program at low level, it's always handy to have a bootable USB with which we can start to work straight on DOS.
+Whether to work on a computer that doesn't have a default operating system installed, to flash the BIOS, or to run a program at a low level, it's always handy to have a bootable USB with which we can start to work straight on DOS.
 And for such purpose, nothing better than Rufus USB.

 Boot your computer in DOS in the easiest of manners.